The Ansonia: 1910s and 1920s

-The Stokes family continued to own the hotel, refusing a $14.3 million offer for the building in October 1929.
+1930s and early 1940s

 With the onset of the Great Depression, the kitchens and restaurants were shuttered permanently in the 1930s, and the Ansonia stopped offering traditional hotel services such as food service and housekeeping.
+Musicians stopped performing on the roof, the lobby fountain's seals were relocated, and the rugs and furniture were sold off.
+In addition, the apartments themselves were subdivided and rearranged.
 The operators removed partition walls, sinks, and kitchens from 114 suites, converting them to "non-tenements", and they sold the awnings that had been mounted outside the windows.
-In addition, the Broadway entrance was closed, additional storefronts were created on the ground level, the gates in front of the elevators were replaced with doors, and fireproof partitions were installed around the elevator shafts.
+The Broadway entrance was closed, additional storefronts were created on the ground level, the gates in front of the elevators were replaced with doors, and fireproof partitions were installed around the elevator shafts.
 The Ansonia Hotel Corporation signed a new ten-year lease for the hotel in 1936 and announced that it would add a more modern air-cooling system to the Ansonia.

+During World War II, the apartments were placed under rent control, a measure that was intended to be temporary but remained in place for half a century.
 In September 1942, workers began removing the Ansonia Hotel's ornamental copper cartouches and copper cornices to provide scrap metal for the U.S. military during World War II.
 This effort produced 100,000 lb of scrap metal.
 The hotel's manager Louis Zuch had said of the copper decorations, "Before we start taking off the metal railings around parks, we should collect all our useless junk"; at the time, city officials had considered removing metal railings in Central Park.
 In addition, the brine pipes and pneumatic tubes were removed from the walls, and the skylight at the top of the building's main staircase was blacked out.
 A piece of the hotel's masonry cornice fell to the ground in 1944, killing an employee.